Cidaas/terraform-provider-cidaas/docs/resources/app.md

 ### Optional

 - `accent_color` (String) The accent color of the client. e.g., `#f7941d`.
 The value must be a valid hex colorThe default is set to `#ef4923`.
+- `accept_roles_in_the_registration` (Boolean) A boolean flag that determines whether roles can be accepted during the registration process.
 - `ad_providers` (Attributes List) A list of Active Directory identity providers that users can authenticate with. (see [below for nested schema](#nestedatt--ad_providers))
 - `additional_access_token_payload` (Set of String) Access token payload definition.
 - `allow_disposable_email` (Boolean) Allow disposable email addresses.
 Default is set to `false` while creating an app.